 Afterward, Lee was sent to the Confederate naval academy in Charlotte (yes, the CSA had a naval academy).
 Smith did nothing exceptional for the rest of the war.
 His inability to win the kind of fame his brother enjoyed may have owed to bad luck and ill timing.
 Robert E. Lee certainly did not achieve great successes at his first battles.
 But it also seems that Smith lacked two important qualities that his brother possessed: energy and aggressiveness.

 Smith’s love of the navy, though, apparently ran in the family.
 His son, Sidney Smith, Jr., saw action on various vessels during the war, including the Confederate ships Louisiana, Shenandoah, Rappahannock, Atlanta, and Georgia.
 He survived the war and lived until 1888.
 He never married.

 After his famous brother’s surrender at Appomattox, Smith moved to Stafford County, where he was a struggling farmer.
+True to form, Smith once again fell out of touch with his brother for a long period.
 He did not see Robert again until May of 1869.
 General Lee, who was then president of Washington College, traveled to see Smith, who was faring poorly.
 On 1869 July 24, Smith died.
 Robert said the loss of Smith made for a “sad gap in our family . . . a grievous affliction to me which I must bear as well as I can.”
 Because he did little to document his life and career, Smith still remains a gap in the history of the Lees.